Man sitting in wheelchair with laptop on his lap.

 Accessibility Considerations for Web Design

-When creating a website, it’s important to consider accessibility for all users.
+When creating a website, it’s crucial to consider accessibility for all users.
 This includes those with disabilities who may use assistive technologies to access web content.
 By making your site accessible, you’re providing an inclusive experience for everyone.
 Here are some key considerations for making your website more accessible.

 Designing for accessibility means creating a website that can be used by everyone, regardless of their physical or cognitive abilities.